-Creativity can also have positive side effects.
-For example, I use my sewing skills to make quilts for sick children, I help the environment by making reusable shopping bags and as a way to use bright colours and designs to cheer someone up.
+Creativity has positive side effects.
+For example, I use my sewing skills to help the environment by making reusable shopping bags and quilts for sick children, using bright colours and designs to bring joy to the recipient.

-The creative act of writing and journaling is also very healing.
-It can help unlock hidden beliefs and can become a great record of our journey and progress.
+The creative act of writing and journaling is also healing because it can unlock hidden beliefs and becomes a great record of our journey and progress.

-Creativity isn't just about paints and coloured pencils.
-It can be found in plating up a beautiful looking meal, creating a garden, or even simply repainting an old pot and growing a flowering plant.
+Creativity isn't just about paints and pencils.
+It's expressed in a beautiful meal, creating a garden, or repainting an old pot and growing flowers.
 It can be as simple or complex as you like.

-Do your creativity in spite of the critics.
-It's one way to achieve your freedom from old, negative thoughts and to start living an authentic life.
+For perfectionists, pursuing their creative passions, in spite of the critics, is one way to achieve freedom from old, negative thoughts and to start living an authentic life.